Compliance Center

 Hours/Year

-You choose either days or hours — not both.
-At ~5 hours/day across 5 days, 900 hours = 36 weeks.
+You choose either days or hours — you don't have to track both.
+At about 5 hours a day, 5 days a week, 900 hours works out to roughly 36 weeks of learning time.
 Unschoolers who count cooking, nature play, reading, and life skills almost always exceed this.
-Secondary adds 90 more hours to account for the expanded subject list.
+For secondary (7–12), the time requirement is 180 days or 990 hours to cover the expanded set of required courses.

 👩🎓